dbt-labs/docs.getdbt.com/website/docs/faqs/snapshot-target-schema.md

 Snapshots build into the same `target_schema`, no matter who is running them.

-In comparison, models build into a separate schema for each user — this helps maintain separate development and production environments.
+In comparison, <Term id="model">models</Term> build into a separate schema for each user — this helps maintain separate development and production environments.

 So, why the difference?

 Let's assume you are running your snapshot regularly.
-If the model had a different target in `dev` (e.g. `dbt_claire`) compared to `prod` (e.g. `analytics`), when you `ref` the model in `dev`, dbt would select from a snapshot that has not been run regularly.
+If the <Term id="model" /> had a different target in `dev` (e.g. `dbt_claire`) compared to `prod` (e.g. `analytics`), when you `ref` the model in `dev`, dbt would select from a snapshot that has not been run regularly.
 This can make it hard to build models since the data differs from prod.

 Instead, in the models that `ref` your snapshots, it makes more sense to `select` from the production version of your snapshot, even when developing models.
 In this way, snapshot tables are more similar to source data than they are to proper dbt models.